 7. THE DOMINANT MALE:

 In many species of mammals only the strongest, most dominant male gets to mate.
-Thankfully, this is not the case with humans (or else how could Woody Allen get a date?).
-With rights, however, comes responsibilities.
+With rights however, comes responsibilities.
 If the dominant male is the only one to mate, he is also the first and sometimes only male, to defend the herd against predators.
 Human males also have this instinct to protect their mates and young.
 I try to bring this instinct out before sparring through what I call warm-up imagery .

 DRILL.
-Recommended for use with advanced students only: I mark off a “doorway” with; tape on the floor and place one student before the doorway telling him to imagine that his family is on the other side and he has to stop an attacker from entering.
+This drill is recommended for use only with advanced students: I mark off a “doorway” with tape on the floor and place one student before the doorway, telling him to imagine that his family is on the other side of the door and he has to stop an attacker from entering.
 I tell the other student to imagine the opposite: that the man in the doorway is one of two burglars who has entered his home and that the second burglar is beyond the doorway.
 I tell him that he can hear the second burglar attacking his family and the way to his family is through the first burglar.
 This drill not only works on the techniques of either stopping or getting past an opponent, but really brings out a high level of determination in most men.